mcgill-femr/scipion-em-cryomethods/README.md

 ```bash
 docker build -t scipion3cuda/cryomethods:1 .
 ```
-4. Create on your computer a folder where you are going to store your scipion projects.
+4. Create on your computer a folder where you are going to store your scipion projects, e.g. '~/ScipionUserData'.

 5. Download the bash script provided [here](./Docker/scipion.sh).
 Change the script writing in the HOSTDATAFOLDER variable the path to a folder where you are going to store your scipion projects and in the HOSTNAME variable your username.